 Your business is set up.
 Your product is ready to sell.
 Now you need to get people to buy the product you worked so hard to bring to market with a comprehensive marketing strategy.

 Developing a marketing strategy is no joke.
 It requires deep analysis and an understanding of best practices across multiple channels.
-We’re here to help you understand some key concepts and basics of digital marketing to get you on the right track.
+It's so complicated, in fact, that it often makes more sense to outsource the process than attempt to do it in-house.
+We're here to help you understand some key concepts and basics of digital marketing to get you on the right track.

 We'll give you an overview of the major digital marketing channels and what you can accomplish with each of them before introducing you to two key concepts: the marketing funnel, which will help you understand how marketing actually works to encourage purchases, and the ecommerce pyramid, which explains the hierarchy of foundational elements for a successful marketing strategy.
 But, before anything else, we need to make sure you understand your...

 First things first - you need to ask yourself one thing: who is my customer?
 Your efforts in any and every marketing channel will only be effective if they’re geared toward the right audience.
 Understanding your core customer demographic(s) will help you target your marketing efforts more specifically, increasing ROI and LTV.